Nordic American Tankers Ltd. (NYSE: NAT) – Jim Kelly Vice Chairman of Nordic American Tankers

 Dear Shareholders,

-We would like to advice you that Jim Kelly has been appointed Vice Chairman of Nordic American Tankers (NAT), following the sad passing of Mr. Andreas Ove Ugland who had this positon in the past.
+We would like to advise you that Jim Kelly has been appointed Vice Chairman of Nordic American Tankers (NAT), following the sad passing of Mr Andreas Ove Ugland who had this positon in the past.

 Jim Kelly (American citizen) has been a director of NAT since June 2010.
 Mr. Kelly has worked for Time Inc., the world’s largest magazine publisher, since 1978.
 He served as Foreign Editor during the fall of the Soviet Union and the first Gulf War.